Child Tax Credit

 Editor’s Note: The article below outlines the rules for the Child Tax Credit for tax years beyond 2021.
 To find rules that apply for 2021, check out our Child Tax Credit stimulus changes article.

-Ever heard of the Child Tax Credit?
-This credit is claimed by millions of American parents with the goal of offsetting the costs of raising a child.
-The Child Tax Credit is worth up to $2,000 for each qualifying child.
+The Child Tax Credit is a valuable tax benefit claimed by millions of American parents with the goal of offsetting the costs of raising a child.
+The Child Tax Credit is worth up to $2,000 for each qualifying child for 2022.

 Is the Child Tax Credit Refundable?